-Royalty Interests GARFIELD PROJECT, NEVADA
+GARFIELD PROJECT, NEVADA

-Sunrise Resources retains a 2% Net Smelter Return Royalty at the Garfield Project following its sale to Golden Metal Resources plc ("GMR").
+The Company holds a 2% Net Smelter Return Royalty at the Garfield Project following its sale to Golden Metal Resources plc now renamed as Guardian Metal Resources ("GMR").

-The Garfield Project is located in the prolific Walker Lane Mineral Belt in Nevada, USA, and is an active exploration project for GMR.
-In September 2023, GMR advised that exploration work "has confirmed the potential for large scale porphyry and skarn type copper mineralised bodies" with copper mineralisation now defined in two zones, named the Power Line Zone and High-Grade Zone, following the completion of a soil geochemical sampling programme.
+The Garfield Project is located in the prolific Walker Lane Mineral Belt in Nevada, USA.
+Last year GMR advised that exploration work "has confirmed the potential for large scale porphyry and skarn type copper mineralised bodies" with copper mineralisation now defined in two zones, named the Power Line Zone and High-Grade Zone, following the completion of rock chip sampling and a soil geochemical sampling programme.
+Subsequent geophysical exploration has confirmed this potential.

 The Power Line Zone is a northeast-southwest trending copper-in-soil anomaly which extends for over 1,500m in length (remains open towards the southwest), located in the west of the project area.
-The Power Line Zone connects the original Garfield showing discovered by Sunrise with a previously isolated zone located towards the southwest, where limited historical rock sampling results returned up to 2.6% copper and 0.54g/t gold.
+The Power Line Zone connects the original Garfield Project area discovered by the Company with a previously isolated zone located towards the southwest, where limited historical rock sampling results returned up to 2.6% copper and 0.54g/t gold.

 At the High-Grade Zone, a circa 1.5km by 0.8km copper-in-soil anomaly, which remains open towards north, south and east, is located in the southeast of the Project area and approximately 1km southeast of the Power Line Zone.
 Limited historical rock sampling completed near what is now the western end of the High-Grade Zone returned up to 5.53% copper, which highlights the potential of this large, newly defined copper mineralised system.
-GMR reports that it will be conducting priority follow up exploration at Garfield, with focus on the High-Grade Zone.

-Sunrise's 2% Net Smelter Royalty interests covers all of the Power Line Zone and the majority of the High Grade Zone.
+The Company's 2% Net Smelter Royalty interests covers all of the Power Line Zone and the majority of the High Grade Zone.
+GMR has reported potential for Tier 1 copper deposit at Garfield.